Board of Trustee Profiles

 He was elected to the Wentworth Corporation in 2008 and to the Institute’s Board of Trustees in 2012.
 He chairs the board’s Facilities and the Presidential Search Committee and serves on its Academic Affairs and Long- Range Planning committees.
 He also has served on the Strategic Planning Steering Committee and has been actively involved with Wentworth’s Industrial Professional Advisory Committees.

-Jerome “Jerry” Casey is the former president and chief operating officer of Sekisui Diagnostics, a globally, diversified $175 million business with approximately 525 employees engaged in the development, manufacture and sales of critical raw materials, diagnostic products and instrument systems to diagnostic manufacturers, medical distributors and clinical laboratories worldwide.
-His responsibilities included leadership of the global cross-functional organization, development and execution of the business strategy, and meeting the company’s short and long term financial objectives.
+Casey is the former president and chief operating officer of Sekisui Diagnostics, where his responsibilities included leadership of the global cross-functional organization, development and execution of the business strategy, and meeting the company’s short and long-term financial objectives.

-Prior to the acquisition of Sekisui Diagnostics (formerly Genzyme Diagnostics) by Sekisui Chemical in 2011, Mr. Casey was the senior vice president of global sales and marketing at Genzyme Diagnostics since 2003.
-He worked at Genzyme/Sekisui for twenty-five years in a number of roles of increasing responsibility, beginning in 1989 as a product manager.
+Prior to the acquisition of Sekisui Diagnostics (formerly Genzyme Diagnostics) by Sekisui Chemical in 2011, Mr. Casey had worked at Genzyme Diagnostics for 21 years in various roles of increasing responsibility and held the position of senior vice president of global sales and marketing since 2003.
 Before joining Genzyme, he worked at Keefe, Bruyette & Woods as assistant vice president in fixed income sales and trading.
-He began his career at Abbott Laboratories as a diagnostics sales specialist.
+He began his career at Abbott Laboratories as a sales representative.

 Robert “Bob” Murray is president of BOND.
 He has enjoyed a long and successful career at BOND, working his way through the ranks, starting with an entry-level position in 1986 and advancing to high-level positions in the estimating and project management departments.
 He became BOND’s president in 2008, where he is responsible for overseeing all business development efforts, shaping corporate strategy, and spearheading a company-wide effort to become best-in-class in all key functional areas of project delivery and client service.